radshag/PhoneGap-Geofencing/README.md

 Of course adding and removing monitored regions would be useless without the ability to receive real time notifications when region boundries are crossed.
 This setup will allow the JavaScript to receive updates both when the app is running and not running.

-Follow these steps to setup region notifications:
+Follow these steps to setup region notifications when the app is running:

 1. Drag and drop the DGGeofencingHelper.h and DGGeofencingHelper.m files from the DGGeofencing folder in Finder to your Plugins folder in XCode.
 2. Add the following code to the viewDidLoad function in the MainViewController.m file after [super viewDidLoad];